 Where public transport competes with a publicly-funded road system, the only alternative to subsidies is to cut costs either through fare rises or service cuts.
 Either of these makes public transport less competitive with cars, and sets up a vicious spiral of declining patronage, the outcome of which is a residual public transport system that ‘real’ people do not use, and a road system beset by intractable congestion.
 This is the state that many US cities find themselves in today.

 In economies with a heavy dependence on private road transport, there is usually a hidden subsidy to motorists equal to or exceeding that to public transport users.
-As explained at length on another page, Australia’s road deficit is at least $17 billion a year; this represents an effective subsidy to motorists from general taxpayers.
-Divided among the 12 million-odd motorists in Australia, the subsidy is $1400 per motorist (and this is a bare minimum estimate).
-By comparison, dividing the $600 million annual subsidy to Melbourne’s trains, trams and buses by the estimated 500,000 people who use Melbourne’s public transport gives a subsidy of $1200 per public transport user in Melbourne.
+As explained at length on another page, Australia’s road deficit is at least $24 billion a year; this represents an effective subsidy to motorists from general taxpayers.
+Divided among the 15 million-odd motorists in Australia, the subsidy is $1600 per motorist (and this is a bare minimum estimate).
+By comparison, dividing the $1.5 billion annual subsidy to Melbourne’s trains, trams and buses (payments to operators reported in the budget, less Myki fare revenue received) by the estimated 1 million people (excluding tourists) who use Melbourne’s public transport in any one year gives a subsidy of $1500 per public transport user in Melbourne.

-It has been noted (by John Legge in The Age, 26 December 2006) that if the entire operating cost of Melbourne’s trams is divided among the households living within 400 metres of a tram route, the cost comes to about $375 per year per dwelling – around one-third the cost of a one-zone yearly ticket.
-Since the tram system has historically carried many more people than it does today, it can easily do so again for around the same (very generous) sum of money we pay Yarra Trams now.
+It has been noted (by John Legge in The Age, 26 December 2006) that if the entire operating cost of Melbourne’s trams is divided among the households living within 400 metres of a tram route, the cost comes to less than one-third the cost of a one-zone yearly ticket.
+Since the tram system has historically carried more people than it does today, it is hardly stretching credibility to expect it can do so again for around the same (very generous) sum of money we pay Yarra Trams now.
 It then only requires an average of one tram user per dwelling, paying half the current fare, for the tram system to generate a surplus (which can then be used to cross-subsidise trains and buses in areas where these do not break even).
 And since many of these hypothetical tram users now drive cars, there would also be a payoff in a reduced road deficit.
 Government action to increase public transport patronage really does make economic sense.

 As with public transport operations more generally, the costs of subsidies can also be controlled through good planning.
 In most European and North American cities, subsidies for public transport were introduced in a planned fashion, as deliberate policy measures designed to achieve a targeted level of patronage at a reasonable cost.
 However, in many British and Australian cities, including Melbourne, there was no planned introduction of subsidies; instead deficits were simply allowed to appear in operators’ budgets as cost-cutting measures failed to improve the bottom line.
 The introduction of planned subsidies has generally proved more cost-effective: Melbourne’s unplanned deficit accounted for 57% of operating costs by the late 1980s, while in Toronto, Canada, the planned subsidy covered just 32% of costs.